 I would love to see the OS AppleCheeks come out in a wider variety of colors and prints.

 Now that I’ve used it, I wish I’d had this pocket envelope diaper/cover back when I was cloth diapering my first child.
 I used pocket diapers almost exclusively for her in her first year and in retrospect, I think I can say I like this pocket diaper better than those we preferred back then, even though I really liked her diapers.
 This is a good diaper and after seeing how it functions and closely investigating the thought and care put into the design to make it so perfect, I definitely recommend it for all the Cloth Diaper Geek readers out there who are hoping to find that perfect stash builder.

-To shop for the AppleCheeks One Size Diaper please visit Amazon.
+You can find Free shipping at $10 and the AppleCheeks One Size Diaper at Nicki’s Diapers.
 To watch a video demo please check out the embedded video below.